Skip to content

 To run exactly one wave, pass --once.
 To see what would be dispatched without actually sending anything, pass --dry-run.

 To build one specific bead instead of the whole frontier, pass --only <bead-id>: the wave is narrowed to that bead, and the run drains once it closes.
-To cap the run's spend, pass --budget <USD>: once the run's cumulative agent cost reaches the ceiling, no new agents are dispatched (active ones finish) and the run pauses with a budget-cap reason.
+To cap the run's spend, pass --budget <USD>: once the run's projected cost reaches the ceiling, no new agents are dispatched (active ones finish) and the run pauses with a budget-cap reason.
+Projected cost is settled spend plus each in-flight agent's dispatch-time estimate — including an agent flagged silent/stuck (process still alive, no heartbeat/commit/CPU activity).
+A stale agent is only interrupted when its process snapshot has no child, so a long gate/test still counts as live work.
+The check is re-evaluated per bead within a wave (dispatch stops mid-wave the moment the projection crosses the cap), and a requeue is refused once the budget is exhausted (the slot parks needs-attention rather than spending another attempt).
 This is a per-run ceiling, separate from the account cost governor and the global concurrency governor.

 Dispatch mode: wave vs rolling